Shared Hosting for Everyone, imagined by developers, for developers.Discovering the Public Cloud

 sql_mode by connection (SET SESSION).

-MariaDB is offered by default on our servers but the VPS and dedicated users may request to use MySQL.
+MariaDB is offered by default on our servers but the Private Cloud users may request to use MySQL.